History of Mad: Expansion and evolution

-In a 1992 interview, William Gaines related that Mad "was not changed [into a magazine] to avoid the Code" but "as a result of this [change of format] it did avoid the Code."
-Gaines claimed that Kurtzman had at the time received "a very lucrative offer from...Pageant magazine," and seeing as he, Kurtzman, "had, prior to that time, evinced an interest in changing Mad into a magazine," Gaines, "not know[ing] anything about publishing magazines," countered that offer by allowing Kurtzman to make the change.
-Gaines further stated that "if Harvey [Kurtzman] had not gotten that offer from Pageant, Mad probably would not have changed format."

 In a 2016 interview with Gilbert Gottfried on his podcast, Al Jaffee remembered it slightly differently, stating that the original comic primarily focused on spoofing newspaper comics.
 By adopting the broader magazine format, they could lampoon and parody a wide variety of topics.

 The immediate practical result was that Mad acquired a broader range in both subject matter and presentation.
 Magazines had wider distribution than comic books, and a more adult readership.

 However, the Comics Code Authority had proven fatal to most of Gaines's EC Comics line due to restrictions on title and content.
 Gaines suffered both financially and creatively from targeted industry censorship and the enmity of his fellow publishers.
 EC's national distributor, Leader News Co, was the nation's weakest and did not have the clout to withstand an undeclared industry boycott of EC product: the company's comics were frequently returned still in their original unopened bundles.
 These factors combined to drive all EC Comics from the stands, except for Mad, which was too profitable to ignore.
 The company's financial status grew shakier in 1956 when Leader News Co. declared bankruptcy, leaving EC over $100,000 in debt.
 Only the Gaines family's investment of capital and a fortuitous deal with the much stronger American News distributor kept Mad afloat.